connexta/eve/client/components/README.md

 ## Grafana

 Take and display screenshot of grafana dashboard.

+## Settings

+Once the user clicks the setting icon, the user enters an edit mode where the user can select a component from the current screen/wallboard to edit the contents of the component.
+Currently, the user can modify the color of the banner in the Home screen, slack channel of the SlackComponent, repo path of the Github, jenkins url of the BuildStatus, jenkins url of the BuildAF.
+The directory contains Setting.js which contains the setting icon container, and componentHOC.js which creates a HOC of editable components.

 ## SlackComponent
 Displays the 10 most recent slack messages, rotating through the messages on a set interval.
 The slack widget is a fixed size and will only show as many messages as can fit.
 The component is currently not interactive in any way.